aloosley/persistable/README.md

 #### self.update_fn_params(new_fn_params: dict, delete_old: bool=True)
 ```
-Updates filename (fn) parameters and renames the persisted payload file accordingly.
+Updates fn_params (that uniquely define the payload along with the payload_name) and renames the persisted
+payload file accordingly.

 Convenience method when, during development, parameter names or values are refactored but the developer
 does not wishs to regenerate all her persistable payloads.

 Parameters